-President Obama is slated to request $3.1 billion in security assistance for Israel as part of his budget for fiscal year 2015.
-The aid represents the seventh year of a 10-year agreement to provide the Jewish state with the resources to defend itself amid rising threats in the region.
+On December 13, 2014, Congress approved $3.1 billion in security assistance for Israel as part of the fiscal year 2015 omnibus appropriations bill.
+The assistance represents the seventh year of a 10-year agreement to provide the Jewish state with the necessary resources to defend itself amid rising threats in the region.

 The bill included a total of $619.8 million for U.S.-Israel missile defense programs, with $351 million designated for Iron Dome.
 The remaining $268.8 million is allocated for cooperative programs, including David’s Sling, Arrow-2 improvements, and Arrow-3.

 U.S. security assistance to Israel in the annual foreign aid bill is the most tangible manifestation of American support, especially during a time of tremendous turmoil in the Middle East.
 American aid is a vital component of U.S. commitments to ensure that the Jewish state maintains its qualitative military edge over its adversaries.

 It is also critical that the United States maintain a robust overall foreign aid budget.
 To preserve America’s safety, security and prosperity, the United States must remain engaged in the world and have the resources to do so successfully.
 A strong foreign aid budget enables us to support key allies like Israel, pave the way for Washington’s diplomatic efforts, spur our job-creating exports and help prevent unstable areas from becoming breeding grounds for terror.